Seirdy/seirdy.one/content/posts/website-best-practices.md

 To go above and beyond, try mirroring your site to a Tor hidden service to reduce the need for exit nodes.
 Mirroring allows you to keep a separate version of your site optimized for the Tor browser.

-Normally, optimizing specifically for a given user agent's quirks is a bad practice; however, the Tor Browser is a special case because there's no alternative available: Tor users should all use the same browser to avoid standing out.
+Normally, optimizing specifically for a given user agent's quirks (especially in a separate version of a website) is a bad practice; however, the Tor Browser is a special case because there's no alternative available: Tor users should all use the same browser to avoid standing out.
 On top of that, the Tor Browser sometimes pretends to have Firefox's capabilities: progressive enhancement and graceful degradation won't work when a browser lies about its functionality.

 For example, my website's clearnet version uses some SVG images.
 Some browsers can't handle a given image format.
 The typical solution is to use a `<picture>` element containing `<source>` children with varying formats and a fallback `<img>` element using a legacy image format.